Physlex/Physlex/README.md

 # Alexander Williams-Letondre
 ## Software Engineer (Firmware to Full-Stack)

 Hi!
 I’m Alex, a software engineer with a diverse background in firmware and full-stack application development.
-I have around a year of professional experience from my capstone at the University of Alberta and an internship at Hubbell Incorporated, both of which are private projects and not open-source.
+I have around a year of professional experience from my capstone at the University of Alberta and an internship at Hubbell Incorporated, both of which are private products and not open-source.
+(Feel free to ask me about them though, and I will disclose anything non-NDA!).

 I enjoy tinkering and typically have several projects on the go.
 Notably, I have a motor controller IoT device being worked on planned for completion this summer, as well as a rocket telemetry project made in cooperation of [UASTARR](https://www.uastarr.ca/).